It's a long story, but here's a shortened version! Taken from an Email which I sent to the XL426 Vulcan restoration Mailing list

 That Vulcan production line was quite a sight.
 Pity it was so

 secret at the time - no photos allowed of course.
-Our group all worked for
+Our group mostly worked for

 Elliott Brothers (London) Ltd and we were concerned with the development